Abstracting Path Conditions: Abstract

 \section{Abstract}

-We present a symbolic-execution-based algorithm that for a given program and a given program location produces a nontrivial necessary condition on input values to drive the program execution to the given location.
-We also propose an application of necessary conditions in contemporary bug-finding and test-generation tools.
-Experimental results show that the presented technique can significantly improve performance of the tools.
+We present a symbolic execution based algorithm that for a given program and a given program location produces a nontrivial necessary condition on input values to drive the program execution to the given location.
+We propose a usage of the produced condition in contemporary bug finding and test generation tools based on symbolic execution.
+Experimental results indicate that the presented technique can significantly improve performance of the tools.